Photoshop Design Tutorial: Whimsical Wonders

 10. Window Decoration and Shutter Creation

 Duplicate it three times on new layers and place each of them at short distance from each other.
-One of the duplicates make invisible and merge the rest three together.
+Make one of the duplicates invisible and merge the remaining three together.

 Merge the three top boards with two lower perpendicular ones.
 Now you have the shutters.

-As we need 6 shutters we are duplicating them on new layers and place near windows.
-Then using the Transform tool shape them into a form most suitable for these windows.
+As we need 6 shutters, we are duplicating them on new layers and placing them near the windows.
+Then, using the Transform tool, shape them into a form most suitable for these windows.
 Then merge all the shutters into one layer, select them and create a new empty layer lower.
 Fill this layer in with black color- this will be shutters shadows.
 Apply the Gaussian Blur 2.1%.
 Move it to the left and downwards.
 Reduce the layer opacity to 20%.
 So the shutters are done:

 11. Creating Fences & Ladders

 To make a fence you need to create a new layer.
 Using the Freeform Pen Tool, create a rough form of the fence detail.
 Retouch it with the Pen (add an anchor point) and fill it in with black color.

 As you can see, the form shouldn't be exactly even.
 From this form, using the Lasso tool, cut out the stick without a hook and duplicate it onto a new layer.
 Now there are two elements, one just straight, and the other one with a hook.
 From them, using the Transform tool, we are creating a fence: rotating, decreasing, increasing, slightly bending these forms.